xrusnack/Explainable-AI/README.md

 ```bash
 uv run python -m ia176 experiment=train
 ```
-The training and validation metrics are logged to MLflow, along with the best model (with the lowest validation loss) checkpoint.
+The training and validation metrics are logged to MLflow, the best model (with the lowest validation loss) checkpoint is saved locally.

 To evaluate the model on the validation/test sets run:
 ```bash